MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.clientType** - The type of device the app is run on

+- **Data.contextType** - What context (app) the card was launched from

+- **Data.ecsConfigIds** - Version identifiers for the features enabled in the card

+- **Data.ecsTagId** - Tag ID for features

 - **Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

 - **Data.eventpriority** - An enumeration value for the priority of sending the event.

 - **Data.feature** - Used to group various events of the same feature (Profile card)

+- **Data.flights** - The features enabled in the card

+- **Data.fromCache** - Whether data was fetched from memory

+- **Data.hasFinePointer** - Whether the device has mouse-pointer capability

+- **Data.hasHoverEvents** - Whether the device has mouse-hover capability

+- **Data.immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

+- **Data.offlineResolved** - Whether data was fetched while offline

 - **Data.OTelJS.Version** - Version of OTel logger

+- **Data.personaCorrelationId** - A globally unique identifier for unique personas in a session

-- **Data.properties** - Additional metadata collected for each event as follows:
+- **Data.properties** - Additional metadata collected for each event as follows: *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **accountType** - Whether the user belongs to an organization or a consumer

   - **cardCorrelationId** - Duplicate of Data.appContextId above
   - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above
   - **ClientTimeStamp** - Time on the application when the event was logged
   - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above

-  - **contextType** - What context (app) the card was launched from

-  - **ecsConfigIds** - Version identifiers for the features enabled in the card

-  - **ecsTagId** - Tag ID for features

   - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

-  - **flights** - The features enabled in the card

-  - **fromCache** - Whether data was fetched from memory

-  - **hasFinePointer** - Whether the device has mouse-pointer capability

-  - **hasHoverEvents** - Whether the device has mouse-hover capability

-  - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

-  - **offlineResolved** - Whether data was fetched while offline

-  - **personaCorrelationId** - A globally unique identifier for unique personas in a session

 - **Data.region** -The geographical region of the profile card backend service to which user is connected